-The Chair is the presiding Director, responsible for the effective leadership and performance of the Board and is the liaison between the Board and Minister responsible for gaming.
+The Chair is the presiding Director, responsible for the effective leadership and performance of the Board and is the liaison between the Board and Minister.
 The Chair works together with the President & CEO (the CEO) to ensure effective relations with stakeholders, including Government.